Magento Alternatives: The Complete List For 2020

 Paid and Free eCommerce themes and their customization

-From the point of view of design templates amount, WooCommerce is a an irrevocable leader, as many of WordPress themes are eCommerce-compatible.
+From the point of view of design templates amount, WooCommerce is an irrevocable leader, as many of the WordPress themes are eCommerce-compatible.
 There won’t a problem in finding a free Prestashop theme, too.
 Many of them look dated, many are fresh and juicy.
 Quantity does not necessarily mean quality, but it does give you freedom of choice.
-X-Cart offers only 4 free themes, but each is mobile-ready, fully responsive, sleek and elegant.
+X-Cart offers only one free theme, but it is fully responsive, mobile-ready, sleek, and elegant.

-Theme-wise, each of the top open-source ecommerce solutions we’re looking at are equal from this point of view – they are pretty customisable from A to Z.
+Theme-wise, each of the top open-source ecommerce solutions we’re looking at are equal from this point of view – they are pretty customizable from A to Z.

 The last thing the future owners of self-hosted platform ask, when choosing a solution, is about the eCommerce software upgradability.
 If you tried the customized Magento upgrade once, you will agree that this task is hard.
 Hard enough not to hurry with another upgrade, delaying it as much as possible.